 Dewdrops on a blade of grass, Having so little time Before the sun rises Let not the autumn wind Blow so quickly on the field --Dogen Zenji

-Dogen Zenji is the founder of Soto Zen School of Buddhism and provides us with a perfect reflection on the mini season of White Dew.
+Dogen Zenji is the founder of the Soto Zen School of Buddhism and provides us with a perfect reflection on the mini-season of White Dew.

 The White Dew season runs from September 7 until September 21 and is made up of three micro-seasons.
 These micro-seasons are:

 - White Dew on Grass (Sep.
 7-Sep 11)